adhurjaty/prediction-app/readme.md

 ### Use cases

 ![Registration](./docs/Diagrams/out/UserStories/Registration%20Sequence.png)

+Note: We are only handling the case where the user already has a Flow address for now

 ![Create group](./docs/Diagrams/out/UserStories/Create%20Group.png)

 Note: the plan for adding members will include the member to consent to being added, but we are not implementing that now for the sake of simplicity